 I don't have a business undergraduate degree.
 Does this prevent me from admission to your MScCGC Programme?

 No, it won’t.
 We welcome applicants in all disciplines.
 Professional qualifications such as ACCA, HKICPA, or CFA are considered to be bachelor equivalent.
-Applicants who are interestsed in corporate governance of commercial (listed or non-listed), public, charitable or non-governmental organizations are welcome.

 Who can I invite to be my referees?